-2. An Introduction to the GCol Library
+2. An Introduction to the GCol Library¶

 Let us first review some basic terminology in graph theory.

-• A graph is an object comprising a set of nodes that are linked by edges.
-They be can visualized in diagram form, as shown below.
+A graph is an object comprising a set of nodes that are linked by edges.
+They can be visualized in diagram form, as shown below.
 Graphs are sometimes known as networks; nodes are sometimes called vertices.

-• A node coloring of a graph is an assignment of colors to nodes so that all pairs of adjacent nodes have different colors.
+A node coloring of a graph is an assignment of colors to nodes so that all pairs of adjacent nodes have different colors.
 The aim is to use as few colors as possible.
 The smallest number of colors needed to color the nodes of a graph \(G\) is known as the graph’s chromatic number, denoted by \(\chi(G)\).
 Identifying \(\chi(G)\) is NP-hard.

-• An edge coloring of a graph is an assignment of colors to edges so that all pairs of adjacent edges have different colors (a pair of edges is considered adjacent if and only if they share a common endpoint).
+An edge coloring of a graph is an assignment of colors to edges so that all pairs of adjacent edges have different colors (a pair of edges is considered adjacent if and only if they share a common endpoint).
 The aim is to use as few colors as possible.
-The smallest number of colors needed for coloring the edges of a graph \(G\) is known as the graph’s chromatic index, denoted by \(\chi'(G)\).
+The smallest number of colors needed to color the edges of a graph \(G\) is known as the graph’s chromatic index, denoted by \(\chi'(G)\).
 According to Vizing’s theorem, \(\chi'(G)\) is either \(\Delta(G)\) or \(\Delta(G) + 1\), where \(\Delta(G)\) is the maximum degree in \(G\).
 However, identifying \(\chi'(G)\) is still NP-hard.

 2.1.
-Getting Started
+Getting Started¶

 import networkx as nx # python library for graph theory